benruijl/justone/README.md

 Development
 -----------
-Any suggestions and patches are welcome!
+Any suggestions, word lists, and patches are welcome!